Para Equestrian gives people with mild to severe disabilities the opportunity to train and to compete at dressage competition on equal terms.

-Para dressage gives people with mild to severe disabilities the opportunity to train and to compete on equal terms.
+Para Equestrian gives people with mild to severe disabilities the opportunity to train and to compete at dressage competition on equal terms.
 You will compete at a certain grade, based on your level of impairment, or against able-bodied riders if you choose.

 Para-Equestrian became the fifth discipline within Equestrian Sports New Zealand in September 2009.
 Since then the number of Para riders and competitions available to them has steadily increased throughout New Zealand.
 Many area Dressage Groups around NZ include Para classes in their schedules.
 Island Championships and National Championships are held as well as a Para-Equestrian section in the prestigious Horse of the Year Show.